 The COVID-19 pandemic pushed the already-unstable industry to the brink of collapse, forcing widespread closures, exploiting the fragility of the market, and exacerbating longstanding challenges of both supply and demand in child care.
 It also created immense challenges for working parents, particularly moms, who were forced to make tough choices between work and caregiving.
 The American Rescue Plan and other crucial relief measures from the past year are providing critical emergency funding to prevent the already-unstable child care industry from collapsing entirely.
 But the relief funding was only intended to keep child care providers afloat and ensure essential workers could access care through the pandemic, not address the underlying instability of America’s child care market.

-As Congress nears the upcoming August recess, I urge you to do everything you can to ensure Congress works to make significant, sustained investments in our nation’s child care and early learning system so that parents have quality, affordable options.
+I urge you to do everything you can to ensure Congress works to make significant, sustained investments in our nation’s child care and early learning system so that parents have quality, affordable options.

 Engage Local Media

 - Make it personal: Share your personal story about how access to affordable child care has affected you or someone you know.